26 Famous Authors' Favorite Books

 10. MEG WOLITZER

 The Interestings author loves the novel Old Filth by Jane Gardam.
-"It's a thrilling, bold and witty book by a British writer whom I discovered rather late," she told Elle.
+"It's a thrilling, bold and witty book by a British writer whom I discovered rather late," she told Elle in 2014.
 "I can't say I've read anything else like Old Filth, which stands out for me as a singular, opalescent novel, a thing of beauty that gives immense gratification to its lucky readers."

 11. ERIK LARSON